recyclarr/recyclarr/README.md

 guide updates.
 I will do my best to fix them in a timely manner.
 Reporting such issues would be appreciated and will help identify issues more quickly.

-### Limitations & Roadmap
+### Limitations

 This script is a work in progress.
-At the moment, it only supports the following features:
+At the moment, it only supports the following features and/or has the following limitations:

 * Only Sonarr is supported (Radarr will come in the future)
 * Only the [Sonarr Anime Guide][1] is supported (more guides to come)
+* Multiple scores on the same line are not supported.
+Only the first is used.

+[1]: https://trash-guides.info/Sonarr/V3/Sonarr-Release-Profile-RegEx-Anime/

+### Roadmap

+In addition to the above limitations, the following items are planned for the future.

 * Better and more polished error handling (it's pretty minimal right now)

-[1]: https://trash-guides.info/Sonarr/V3/Sonarr-Release-Profile-RegEx-Anime/
+* Add a way to convert preferred with negative scores to "Must not contain" terms.
+* Implement some sort of guide versioning (e.g. to avoid updating a release profile if the guide did not change).
+* Unit Testing